yeukyul/lindia/README.md

 gg\_diagnose
 ============

-An aggregate plot of all diagnostics plots, layed out on one panel as demonstrated in the beginning of this read me document.
+An aggregate plot of all diagnostics plots, layed out on one panel as demonstrated in the beginning of this README document.
 User can set `theme` parameter to a specific theme type in order to apply to all plots in the panel.

 ``` r
 gg_diagnose(cars_lm_2, theme = theme_bw())